waliaabhishek/ccloud-secrets-manager/README.md

 ## Switches

-The execution starts with the base python file `main_yaml_runner.py`.
+The execution starts with base python file `main_yaml_runner.py`.
 This file has the following switches available:

-* `--csm-config-file-path`: This is the configuration file path that will provide the connectivity and other config details.
-Sample file is available inside the configurations folder with the name `config.yaml`
+* `--csm-config-file-path`: This is the configuration file path that will provide connectivity and other config details.
+Sample file is available inside the configurations folder with name `config.yaml`
-* `--csm-definitions-file-path`: This is the definition file path that will provide the resource definitions for execution in CCloud.
-Sample file is available inside the configurations folder with the name `definitions.yaml`
+* `--csm-definitions-file-path`: This is the definition file path that will provide resource definitions for execution in CCloud.
+Sample file is available inside the configurations folder with name `definitions.yaml`
-* `--csm-generate-definitions-file`: This switch can be used for the initial runs where the team does not have a definitions file and would like to auto generate one from the existing ccloud resource mappings.
+* `--csm-generate-definitions-file`: This switch can be used for initial runs where the team does not have a definitions file and would like to auto generate one from existing ccloud resource mappings.
-* `--dry-run`: This switch can be used to invoke a dry run and list all the action that will be preformed, but not performing them.
+* `--dry-run`: This switch can be used to invoke a dry run and list all actions that will be preformed, but not performing them.
 * `--disable-api-key-creation`: This switch can be used to disable API Key & Secret creation (if required)
 * `--print-delete-eligible-api-keys`: This switch can be used to print the API keys which are not synced to the Secret store and (potentially) not used.

-## Fie Descriptors
+## File Descriptors

 ### Configuration File